 Angela Hilty, the SEM Specialist at OuterBox Inc, puts it like this: “Header tags should make sense to the reader.
 If your visitors understand the header on your page, the search engine will likely be able to do so as well.”
 (3)

 The bottom line is that good H1 code benefits both you and your site’s visitors.
 It makes it easier for your users (and the search engine spiders) to understand your pages and how they fit into the larger context of your site.
-And considering that tweaking your H1 for SEO is a relatively easy and FREE way to boost your rankings when done correctly, it must be taken seriously.
+And considering that tweaking your H1 tag for SEO is a relatively easy and FREE way to boost your page rankings in search engines when done correctly, it must be taken seriously.

 How Do I Create SEO-Friendly H1 Tags?